rubocop/rspec-style-guide/README.md

     ```Ruby
     # bad
-    it "offsets the time 2 days into the future" do
+    it 'offsets the time 2 days into the future' do
       current_time = Time.now
       Time.stub(:now).and_return(current_time)
       subject.get_offset_time.should be_the_same_time_as (current_time + 2.days)
     end

     # good
-    it "offsets the time 2 days into the future" do
+    it 'offsets the time 2 days into the future' do
       Timecop.freeze(Time.now) do
         subject.get_offset_time.should be_the_same_time_as 2.days.from_now
       end